 Impala is a real-time SQL query engine that features high performance and low latency.
-You can use Impala to query Apache Hadoop data in real time.
+You can use SELECT clauses, JOIN clauses, and aggregate functions in Impala to query data stored in Hadoop Distributed File System (HDFS) or HBase in real time.

-Impala uses the same metadata, SQL syntax (Hive SQL), and ODBC driver as Apache Hive to provide a familiar and unified platform for real-time or batch-oriented queries.
+Impala uses the same metadata, SQL syntax (Hive SQL), and Open Database Connectivity (ODBC) driver as Apache Hive to provide a familiar and unified platform for batch processing or real-time queries.

 For more information about Impala, see Apache Impala.

 StateStore Daemon is represented by a process named Statestored.
-StateStore Daemon is used to manage the health status of all Impalad processes in a cluster and forwards the status results to all Impalad processes.
-If an Impalad process is unavailable due to node exceptions, network exceptions, or software problems, StateStore Daemon notifies other Impalad processes of the abnormality.
-When a new query request is initiated, it is not delivered to the unavailable Impalad process.
+StateStore Daemon is used to manage the health status of all Impalad processes in a cluster and forward the status results to all Impalad processes.
+If an Impalad process is unavailable due to node exceptions, network exceptions, or software issues, StateStore Daemon notifies other Impalad processes of the abnormality.
+When a new query request is initiated, the query request is not delivered to the unavailable Impalad process.